-oncentrated Solar Power (CSP) is a renewable energy technology which, after a period of stagnation, has started to penetrate the energy market, particularly in Spain and the United States, but also in other regions including the Middle East and North Africa Region (MENA).
-To implement CSP projects in MENA competitively in the short and medium term, a portfolio of different support schemes is necessary, including climate-finance related and concessional loans, revenues from solar electricity exports to Europe, and national incentives (like long-term power purchase agreements (PPA), feed-in tariffs, or tax rebates).
+Concentrated Solar Power (CSP) is a renewable energy technology which, after a period of stagnation, has started to penetrate the energy market, particularly in Spain and the United States but also in the Middle East and North Africa Region (MENA) as well as other regions of the world.
+The MENA region has amongst the world's best conditions for CSP: abundant sunshine, low precipitation, plenty of unused flat land close to road networks and transmission grids.
+It is also close to Europe, where green electricity is much valued.